You’ve likely heard of the tiny house movement, but have you heard of a cob house?

 Traditional homes are built with synthetic and industrial materials.

-On the other hand, cob homes are built entirely by natural and clean materials.
+On the other hand, cob homes are built entirely with natural and clean materials.

-As a result, it “breathes” through the tiny pores that exist in it, and it keeps the air inside fresh and clean.
+As a result, they “breath” through the tiny pores that exist in the material, and keep the air inside fresh and clean.

 If you suffer from indoor allergies, then you could significantly improve your quality of life by eliminating the toxins in your home.

 As noted above, cob homes are strong and resistant to earthquakes.

 They can last for thousands of years as long as they’re maintained correctly (and this is fairly minimal upkeep).

 If you build your family a cob home, it will last for generations to come.

 With noise-absorbing properties, you’ll never have to worry about exterior noises penetrating your cob house or noise generated in your cob house going anywhere.

 You can feel confident that your house is nice and private.